Create a

 Employees have clear ideas on what constitutes a sufficient amount of leave

 Employees want more than the standard two weeks of vacation per year.
 According to a recent survey, employees who took 15 days of PTO were also the most satisfied with their jobs.
-Those whose organizations offer unlimited PTO, blended leave PTO banks, or over 10 days per year also had healthier work-life balance and higher job satisfaction than those without or less.
+Those whose organizations offer unlimited PTO, blended leave PTO banks, or over 10 days per year also had a healthier work-life balance and higher job satisfaction than those without or less.

 Employees prefer blended leave PTO policies, where vacation, sick leave, and other personal time off days are combined into a single bank to be used at their discretion.
 The privacy, choice, and flexibility offered enable employees to meet their relaxation, child (and elder) care, “mental health,” and lifestyle-related needs.